 By guest author Jason Silberman

-Onboarding new customers to your software can seem like a daunting task, especially in the era of ever-growing customer expectations.
-If onboarding is slow, unattended customers will wander off to competition, and optimizing customer risk management is key.
-Obstacles such as these are compounded by the fact that customers expect to get a product that is tailored to their needs, works properly every time it is used, and is backed by adequate customer support.
+If onboarding is slow, unattended customers will wander off to the competition.
+This means it’s essential to optimize customer risk management.
+Obstacles such as these are compounded by the fact that customers expect to get a product that is tailored to their needs, works properly every time, and is backed by adequate support.

-Avoid These Customer Onboarding Mistakes
+Avoid These Customer Onboarding Mistakes:

-1. Making Promises your Product Can’t Keep
+1. Making Promises Your Product Can’t Keep

 2. Making Users Work for Rewards

-3. Slow Response Times to Support Requests
+3. Responding Slowly to Support Requests

 5. Ignoring Analytics